Christopher Rice: Supernatural Horror

+The TDPS Network

 In 2012, Rice launched a streaming Internet radio show called The Dinner Party Show with Eric Shaw Quinn, his producing partner and co-host, who was known for having ghost written two books by celebrity Pamela Anderson and a 1992 novel about gay adoption called Say Uncle.
 The show describes itself as "the Internet's first live comedy variety show" and became known for its hard-hitting satire and celebrity interviews Guests have included Patricia Cornwell, Dan Savage, transgender activist Chaz Bono and Tales of the City author Armistead Maupin.
 In 2019, after placing the show on hiatus to begin development of The Vampire Chronicles television series, Rice and Quinn returned with a new podcast entitled TDPS Presents CHRISTOPHER & ERIC, which included a regular series focused on true crime television documentaries they called Christopher & Eric's True Crime TV Club.

+Erotic Romance

 In 2014, Rice announced through his social media channels that he was scheduled to publish several works of erotic romance.
 The first of them, The Flame, was published in November 2014 as part of the 1,001 Dark Nights series.

+In 2021, Rice announced a new "acknowledged" pen name devoted to tales of romance between men, C. Travis Rice.
+Between 2021 and 2023, he published the first three novels in his Sapphire Cove series, Sapphire Sunset, Sapphire Spring and Sapphire Storm.
+"After years of being pressured to convert my gay men into either a heroine's brother or best friend," he wrote, "Sapphire Cove became a place to tell the stories I'd always wanted to tell about the men I've loved."
+A fourth novel in the series, Sapphire Dawn, was published in 2024.